HASwitchPlate/openHASP-docs/docs/compiling.md

 You can now run "Build" or "Build All" in PlatformIO to compile (all) the firmware.

 ### Native Linux build

-For native linux_sdl builds, you also need:
+For native linux_sdl builds, you also need (for Debian-based distros):
 ```bash
 sudo apt update
 sudo apt install build-essential libsdl2-dev
 ```

 ### Native MacOS build